01-edu/public/subjects/devops/calculator/README.md

 The functions assume that the input is valid, so the input must be checked before calling the functions.

+To choose which function to call you must use the `case` statement.

 > The functions will also be tested individually, so it is important to name each function exactly as above, the behavior of the functions have to match the exercise instructions.

 ### Usage